 Calculation and Provision of Energy Data

-Heating values
+Heating Values

-The average heating value for a reading period is to be calculated by the Network Operator as the average, over the reading period, of the daily heating value applicable to a delivery point (whether by reference to a heating value zone for that delivery point or determined individually).
+The average heating value for a reading period is to be calculated by the Network Operator as the average, over the reading period, of the daily heating value applicable to a delivery point.
 Where the heating value for a day is not available, the Network Operator must use the heating value for the previous day.

-The Network Operator must use reasonable endeavours to provide the applicable daily heating values (whether relating to a heating value zone or individual delivery points) to AEMO for a gas day by 1:30 pm on the next business day.
+The Network Operator must use reasonable endeavours to provide the applicable daily heating values to AEMO for a gas day by 1.30 pm on the next business day.

-AEMO must use reasonable endeavours to publish the daily heating values for the gas day by 5pm on the next business day.
+AEMO must use reasonable endeavours to publish the daily heating values for the gas day by 5.00 pm on the next business day.

-Calculation of energy data – gas basic meters
+Calculation of Energy Data – Non-daily Metered Gas

-For basic meters measuring gas, where a Network Operator has obtained or made a validated meter reading (the reference reading), the Network Operator must calculate the consumed energy in relation to that meter during the period (the “reading period”) commencing on the date of the immediately preceding validated meter reading for that meter in its metering database (the base reading) and expiring on the date of the reference reading as follows:
+For gas meters at non-daily metered delivery points, where a Network Operator has obtained or made a validated meter reading (the “reference reading”), the Network Operator must calculate the consumed energy in relation to that meter during the reading period commencing on the date of the immediately preceding validated meter reading for that meter in its metering database (the “base reading”) and expiring on the date of the reference reading as follows:

 the Network Operator must calculate the flow during that reading period on the basis of the reference reading and the base reading;